sgibson91/.github/CONTRIBUTING.md

 ### :bug: Reporting Bugs

 If something doesn't work the way you expect it to, please check it hasn't already been reported in the repository's issue tracker.
-Bug reports should have the bug label, or have a title beginning with `[BUG]`.
+Bug reports should have the "bug" label, or have a title beginning with `[BUG]`.

 If you can't find an issue already reporting your bug, then please feel free to open a new issue.
 This repository has a [bug report template](.github/ISSUE_TEMPLATE/bug_report.md) to help you be as descriptive as possible so we can squash that bug! :muscle: